-- 35.-(1) Proceedings for an offence under these Regulations which is triable only summarily may be brought within the period of 12 months beginning with the date on which evidence sufficient in the opinion of the prosecutor to justify the proceedings comes to the prosecutor's knowledge. - (2) But such proceedings may not be brought by virtue of paragraph (1) more than 3 years after the commission of the offence. - (3) A certificate signed by the prosecutor as to the date on which the evidence in question came to the prosecutor's knowledge is conclusive evidence of the date on which it did so; and a certificate to that effect and purporting to be so signed is to be treated as being so signed unless the contrary is proved. - (4) In relation to proceedings in Scotland- - (a) section 136(3) of the Criminal Procedure (Scotland) Act 1995 (date of commencement of summary proceedings) applies for the purposes of this regulation as it applies for the purposes of that section, and - (b) references in this regulation to the prosecutor are to be treated as references to the Lord Advocate.
+- (2) But such proceedings may not be brought by virtue of paragraph (1) more than 3 years after the commission of the offence. - (3) A certificate signed by the prosecutor as to the date on which the evidence in question came to the prosecutor's knowledge is conclusive evidence of the date on which it did so; and a certificate to that effect and purporting to be so signed is to be treated as being so signed unless the contrary is proved. - (4) In relation to proceedings in Scotland- - (a) section 136(3) of the Criminal Procedure (Scotland) Act 1995 (date of commencement of summary proceedings) applies for the purposes of this regulation as it applies for the purposes of that section, and - (b) references in this regulation to the prosecutor are to be treated as references to the Lord Advocate.

-Application of Chapter 1 of Part 2 of Serious Organised Crime and Police Act 2005
+Application of Chapter 1 of Part 2 of the Serious Organised Crime and Police Act 2005

-36. Chapter 1 of Part 2 of the Serious Organised Crime and Police Act 2005 (investigatory powers)(a) applies to any offence under Part 3 (Finance) or regulation 22 (finance: licensing offences).
+30. Chapter 1 of Part 2 of the Serious Organised Crime and Police Act 2005 (investigatory powers)(a) applies to any offence under Part 3 (Finance) or regulation 17 (finance: licensing offences).